ceejbot/galls-law/mediterraneajs.md

 # [fit] invariably found to have evolved
 # [fit] from a simple system that worked.

 ^ A complex system that works is invariably found to have evolved from a simple system that worked.
 Do you want to argue with this?
-What does it have to do with monoliths?
-Well, let's find out.
+His full statement is stronger.

 ---